9

 – user9072

-Oct 10, 2013 at 13:46
+Commented Oct 10, 2013 at 13:46

 • 2

 $\begingroup$ For plain BibTeX, there is no decent solution for special characters: you must use LaTeX encoding and that's a pain.
 With BibLaTeX, you can specify utf8 character encoding.
 Either way François is a completely incorrect encoding.
-I think using utf8 encoding is the best solution and we should have a meta post suggesting to use BibLaTeX instead of BibTeX. $\endgroup$ Oct 10, 2013 at 14:32
+I think using utf8 encoding is the best solution and we should have a meta post suggesting to use BibLaTeX instead of BibTeX. $\endgroup$ Commented Oct 10, 2013 at 14:32

-• $\begingroup$ The various bugs and how to fix them is described in this answer. $\endgroup$ Apr 22, 2014 at 15:04
+• $\begingroup$ The various bugs and how to fix them is described in this answer. $\endgroup$ Commented Apr 22, 2014 at 15:04

 1 Answer 1